Heathcorp/Mastermind/docs/variables.md

 #### Note: Array indices must be compile-time constant integers

-This is a limitation of Brainfuck, getting around this problem requires more runtime code is worth including for the sake of optimisations.
+This is a limitation of Brainfuck, getting around this problem requires more runtime code than is reasonable to include by default, due to the goals of Mastermind.
 You can implement equivalent behaviour using in-line Brainfuck, structs, and functions.

 ### Location specifiers

 The exact memory cells occupied by a variable can be specified:

 ```
-cell a @4 = 1; // value 1 at tape position 4
+// value 1 at tape position 4
+cell a @4 = 1;
+// contiguous array of 1s, starting at cell -1
+cell[3] a @-1 = [1, 1, 1];
 ```

 #### Struct subfields